Causal Inference and Data Fusion in Econometrics: Sample Selection Bias

-(Selection backdoor criterion; \citealp{Bareinboim2014}) Let a set $Z$ of variables be partitioned into $Z^{+} \cup Z^{-}$ such that $Z^{+}$ contains all non-descendants of $X$ and $Z^{-}$ the descendants of $X$, and let $G_S$ stand for the graph that includes sampling mechanism $S$. $Z$ is said to satisfy the selection backdoor criterion (s-backdoor, for short) if it satisfies the following conditions: \begin{enumerate} \item[(i)] $Z^{+}$ blocks all backdoor paths from $X$ to $Y$ in $G_S$; \item[(ii)] $X$ and $Z^{+}$ block all paths between $Z^{-}$ and $Y$ in $G_S$, namely, $(Z^{-} \independent Y | X, Z^{+})$; \item[(iii)] $X$ and $Z$ block all paths between $S$ and $Y$ in $G_S$, namely, $(Y \independent S | X, Z)$; and \item[(iv)] $Z$ and $Z \cup \{X,Y\}$ are measured in the unbiased and biased studies, respectively. \end{enumerate} \end{definition} The following theorem can then be proved. \begin{theorem}
+\citet{Bareinboim2014} leverage this idea and present the following generalization of the backdoor criterion, which can be invoked if a subset $Z$ of the data is measured without bias. \begin{definition} (Selection backdoor criterion; \citealp{Bareinboim2014}) Let a set $Z$ of variables be partitioned into $Z^{+} \cup Z^{-}$ such that $Z^{+}$ contains all non-descendants of $X$ and $Z^{-}$ the descendants of $X$, and let $G_S$ stand for the graph that includes sampling mechanism $S$. $Z$ is said to satisfy the selection backdoor criterion (s-backdoor, for short) if it satisfies the following conditions: \begin{list} {\arabic{bean}.}{\usecounter{bean}} \item $Z^{+}$ blocks all backdoor paths from $X$ to $Y$ in $G_S$; \item $X$ and $Z^{+}$ block all paths between $Z^{-}$ and $Y$ in $G_S$, namely, $(Z^{-} \independent Y | X, Z^{+})$; \item $X$ and $Z$ block all paths between $S$ and $Y$ in $G_S$, namely, $(Y \independent S | X, Z)$; and \item $Z$ and $Z \cup \{X,Y\}$ are measured in the unbiased and biased studies, respectively. \end{list} \end{definition} The following theorem can then be proved. \begin{theorem} (\citealp{Bareinboim2014}) If $Z$ is s-backdoor admissible, then causal effects are identified by